 For example, I want to select all of the same blue colors on this image.

-Step 1: Choose the Selection Tool (V) from the toolbar.
+Step 1: Choose the Selection Tool (keyboard shortcut V) from the toolbar.

-Step 2: Hold the Shift key, click on the blue colors parts.
+Step 2: Hold the Shift key, and click on the blue colors parts.

 For example, if you want to change all of the blue color areas, simply click on one blue area and choose a new fill color.